BrentLab/Dual_Threshold_Optimization/README.md

 # Dual Threshold Optimzation (DTO)
 Dual Threshold Optimization (DTO) is a method that sets the thresholds for TF binding and TF-perturbation response by considering both data sets together.
 DTO chooses, for each TF, the pair of (binding, response) thresholds that minimizes the probability that the overlap between the bound and responsive sets results from random gene selection.

+In addition to identifying convergence of binding and response, this tool may also be extended for analyzing any pair of datasets, in which the data entries can be ranked.
+For example, you may identify the convergence of two RNA-seq replicates.

 ## Requirement
 #### 1. Python libraries